 GEM consortium teams are members of an exclusive research project which provides access to the collective knowledge of some of the world’s most renowned researchers and institutions involved in entrepreneurship research.
 At a time in history when individual entrepreneurial activity may hold the key to transforming the global economy and discouraging ingrained economic disparity in countries with minimal economic opportunity, GEM data has influenced national economic policies and continues to expand its collaborative role.

 The U.S. GEM team is led by Jeffrey Shay, Professor of Entrepreneurship and the Executive Director for Academic Operations for Babson's Blank School for Entrepreneurial Leadership, and Donna Kelley, Professor of Entrepreneurship, Frederic C. Hamilton Chair of Free Enterprise, and Chair of the Entrepreneurship Division at Babson.
 Economics Professor Mahdi Majbouri serves as the Technical Director of the GEM U.S. team.

-The U.S. GEM team, led by Governor Craig R. Benson Professor of Entrepreneurship and Public Policy Julian Lange, collects comprehensive data and brings together top scholars from Babson College to analyze and report on the implications of the Adult Population Survey (APS) and the National Expert Survey (NES).
+The Babson-based U.S. team collects comprehensive data about entrepreneurship in the United States and brings together top scholars from Babson College to analyze and discuss implications of the results generated by the Adult Population Survey (APS) and the National Expert Survey (NES).
 The annual Babson-sponsored U.S. GEM report not only yields meaningful insights into American entrepreneurship, but also provides global and longitudinal analyses to allow comparisons with other economies and within the U.S. over time.